1. Generate skeleton project

 Next, create a work area for yourself:

-2. From your home directory, create a folder named workspace.
-From now on, all of our projects will reside in this directory.
+.
+From now on, all of our projects will reside in this directory. -

 Your first project’s directory structure should look like this: